 - Moving at the final contract or lease document to finality and through all the factors of due diligence or ‘subject to’ conditions.

-Some of the top agents and sales teams that I have met or worked with regularly practice their skills and dialogues when it comes to conditioning the parties and negotiating.
+Some of the top agents and sales teams regularly practice their skills and dialogues when it comes to conditioning the parties and negotiating.
 Practice will always improve the skills of the individual.
 Clients expect us to be experts at the negotiation process and rightly so.

 Here are some tips to be used in your contract or lease negotiations for the future: